Domino-Blockchain/domichain/docs/src/terminology.md

   - programming models
 ---

-The following terms are used throughout the Solana documentation and development ecosystem.
+The following terms are used throughout the Domichain documentation and development ecosystem.

 ## account